great-expectations/great_expectations/docs/docusaurus/docs/gx_cloud/tutorials/getting_started/getting_started_with_gx_cloud.md

 Welcome to Great Expectations Cloud!
 This tutorial will help you onboard with GX Cloud and get ready to connect to your data.

 :::note Prerequisites
 - This tutorial assumes you have Great Expectations OSS installed on your machine.
-If that's not the case please complete [Step 1: OSS Setup](docs/tutorials/getting_started/tutorial_setup.md) first.
+If that's not the case please complete [OSS Setup](/docs/guides/setup/installation/local) first.
 :::

 ## Steps